 Outcome: List of issues are addressed in AEM 6.1, which the business can leverage.

-Are there new features in AEM 6.1 that the organization does not currently leverage and can streamline content development and deployment?
+Are there new features in AEM 6.1 the organization does not currently leverage that can make content development and deployment more efficient?

 Identify current business needs: Work with your team to determine objectives that deliver a better customer experience.

 Identify upgraded and new features in AEM 6.1: Conduct an in-depth investigation of the new features, and compare those against the business needs.

 Outcome: List of newly implemented features to deliver a better customer experience.

 What impact does an AEM 6.1 upgrade have with regards to the infrastructure, code and content of the current implementation?